senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 _Method #3:_ This method inserts the Senzing RPMs into the minikube environment for a `yum localinstall`.
 The advantage of this method is that the Senzing RPMs are not downloaded from the internet during installation.
+This produces the same result as the `apt` installs describe in prior methods.

 1. :pencil2: Identify a directory to store downloaded files.
    Example: